A new state-of-the-art facility featuring cutting-edge techniques and technology

 “By using our research-infrastructure and networks, pharmaceutical companies are able to accelerate the development process of drugs and treatments considerably, by picking up those with the highest potential for medical impact.
 Also, it enables them to establish if a medicine is not doing what it is expected to do at an early stage,’ Van Dongen says.
 “My estimate is that this can shorten the development process by a couple of years on average.
 Mind you, a successfully tested medicine will be available sooner.
 Also, the costs of development - that can amount to more than one billion US dollars - are reduced considerably, shortening the payback time for the industry.
 In combination with the arrival of the European Medicines Agency next summer, Amsterdam is the centre in Europe for the development of new drugs and treatments.
 This creates exciting new possibilities for the future growth of bio and life sciences in the Amsterdam Area.”

 *Amsterdam UMC Imaging Center is made possible because of contributions from the European Regional Development Fund (ERDF), the City of Amsterdam, the Department of Economic Affairs of the Netherlands, and the Province of Noord-Holland.
-It is actively supported by Amsterdam Economic Board and Amsterdam Marketing.
+It is actively supported by Amsterdam Economic Board and amsterdam&partners.